 When the amplifier output current exceeds the maximum allowed value, the OCP activates, latching the control signal in the low level state, thus the relay disconnects the load (loudspeaker) permanently.

 The red OCP LED is lighted when the OCP is active, and you must turn off the amplifier to reset the OCP circuit.
 Caution: The OCP is activated when there was an overload condition that could damage many components in the amplifier.
 Never retry turning on the amplifier until the fault that activated the OCP is cleared (e.g. check loudspeaker connector for short circuit).
 Repeated retries may very probably result in more and more damage to the amplifier (or even to the protection circuit).

 If you wish to temporarily deactivate the OCP, then disconnect J51, the ERV connector.

 At the TH51 connector, a thermistor is connected that had to be glued to the main heatsink of the amplifier, near an output transistor.
 The temperature at which the APBF/APBM deactivates the relay control can be programmed via a resistor value.
 Refer to the assembly instructions for information about this programming resistor.

-The usual overtemperature value is 70°C for external heatsinks, and 82°C for internal heatsinks.
+The usual overtemperature threshold value is 70°C for external heatsinks, and 82°C for internal heatsinks.
 If you wish to temporarily deactivate the overtemperature protection, then disconnect TH51, the thermistor connector.